-There is a big problem in the photography community where everyone likes to talk about all Sony cameras AF abilities as one and the same when in reality there is a very clear separation between their high end / expensive models vs the cheaper models.
+There is a big problem in the photography community where everyone likes to talk about all Sony camera’s AF abilities as the same when in reality there is a very clear separation between their high-end/expensive models vs the cheaper models.

 At the price range of around $2500, the R6 is just blowing away the competition.
 Granted, the Sony and Nikon cameras are much cheaper.
 But, if you can afford a camera between $2,000 – $3,000, nothing beats this camera in terms of autofocus performance.

 So that’s a big thing to consider if you’re shopping for a camera in this price range.
 The A7III is not an A9II.
 The Z6 is not a D850.

 I have to say, right now Canon is the king of AF with the $1800-$3000 price range.
 But how close is the 2-year-old Z6 in comparison?

 I would say, the R6 tracking is significantly better in that it will track things in very hard situations in low light whereas my Nikon Z6 usually would get lost.
 And tracking on my A7rIII is how do I say it politely . . . not good.

 That was the biggest difference.
 I could track surfers coming out of the water, using the touch track with the R6 where my Z6 always gets confused here.
 I’m not sure how much the Z6II has improved here.
 It’s now quite a bit better in low light AF compared to the Z6.

 Eye and Face autofocus is very good on the Canon, it won’t be game-changing compared to the Nikon Z6 or Sony, but it works better at a distance and overall is slightly more consistent.

 The hit rate is good.
 You can be very lazy and still get a good hit rate.
 I can come close to matching the hit rate on the Z6 but I have to take a little more control of the different focus modes and switching things around on the fly.